As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

 What are the types of carbon filters?

 Carbon filters are classified according to their filtering medium.
-Also, from the filter-fan combination or based on the diameter.
-The various categories will help you sort out and come up with the most suitable version.
-That would depend according to the needs of your grow room.
+From the filter-fan combination or based on the diameter.
+The various categories will help you sort out and come up with the most suitable version, which will depend on the needs of your grow room.

 Types based on Filtering Medium: